 CAROTID FLOW TIME (CFT)

 The carotid flow time is a measure of LV ejection time, a classical measure of LV function that is dependent on heart rate, preload, afterload, and contractile state.
-It is optimal to capture this measure at end-expiration.
-Activate the tracing at the beginning of expiration and watch the optimized PWD tracing until you see complexes with good dicrotic notches and freeze at end-expiration.
-The dicrotic notch indicates aortic valve closure.
-Scroll back to be sure you have the best end-expiratory complex.
+It is optimal to capture this measure at end expiration.
+The complexes in a tracing need to show good dicrotic notches, which indicates aortic valve closure.
+When these are seen, freeze at end-expiration.
 The middle complex in the tracing above is good.

-The published work with LV ejection time would predict that severe aortic stenosis could prolong the CFTc.
+The published work with LV ejection time would predict that severe aortic stenosis could prolong the CFTc (pulsus tardus).
 In addition, HFREF patients can develop shorter LV ejection times while HFPEF patients may have longer ejection times and the CFTc might mirror these effects.
-Heart failure patients being diuresed could have serial CFTc measurements to identify when a patient starts to become volume responsive and not in need of further diuresis.
+More importantly, heart failure patients being diuresed could have CFTc measurements to help identify when they become volume responsive and not in need of further diuresis.